 To summarise the McGill method, we need to take a step backwards, out of the minutia of spinal rehab and academic studies and understand first and foremost, that each patient MUST be treated as an individual.

-The method is to first clearly understand the injury, the problem that injury presents, the patient and the patient’s goals.
-Only once we have a clear understanding of these factors, can we then propose solutions and plan the best course of action going forward for that patient.
+We must first clearly understand the injury, the problem that injury presents, the patient’s goals and the patient themselves.
+Only once we have a clear understanding of all of these factors, can we then propose solutions and plan the best course of action going forward for that patient.

 What is the McGill Method?
 It depends…